bisesi/Toxins-Growth-Rate/toxin-tutorial/docs/signaling-overview.md

 * If users set up multiple signals to act on a single reaction without using the `add_multitoxin` function, the signal that was added last will override any signals previously added.
 The only exception to this is if two different signals affect different bounds on the same reaction.
 * It is not advisable to set signals to affect exchange reactions.
 COMETS uses the bounds on exchange reactions for a variety of purposes, so changing their bounds is not a good idea.
 Instead, users can change *transport* reactions if they want to influence uptake using a signal.
 * In order to be affected by a signal, a model must have an exchange reaction associated with that metabolite.
 It may need to be added to the model beforehand, but it is not necessary for the exchange reaction to be connected to any internal stoichiometry.
 * COMETS uses Euler integration for signaled effects and death.
 This means simulation results will be sensitive to the timestep used.
-Users are advised in later portions of this tutorial to test how reducing the timestep influence the stability of the modeling results.
+Users are advised in later portions of this tutorial to test how reducing the timestep influences the stability of the modeling results.